What to Expect When Taking Viagra for the First Time

 What side effects should I expect the first time?

-Most men tolerate Viagra well.
-The most common side effects are headache, facial flushing, nasal congestion, indigestion, and occasional mild visual changes (a slight blue tinge).
-These are usually mild and resolve as the medication wears off.
+Most men tolerate sildenafil well.
+The most common first-time side effects are headache, facial flushing, nasal congestion, and mild indigestion.
+These are typically mild and short-lived.
+Visual disturbances (a brief blue tinge) are uncommon.
+Serious side effects are rare.

-Will Viagra work every time after the first use?
+Will Viagra definitely work on my first use?

 References